gavincyi/pycon-i-cant-believe-its-still-here/presentation.md

 # My Background

-- AXA IM Chorus Ltd is a quantitative asset management firm.
+- Working as a principal quant developer in AXA IM Chorus Ltd, which is a quantitative asset management firm.

-- Develop in Python
+- Python is the major language to use in Chorus

-- Research in Python
+- Worked in Fidessa as a C++ developer

-- Manage the portfolio in Python
+- Personal Python open source projects: [BitcoinExchangeFH](https://github.com/BitcoinExchangeFH/BitcoinExchangeFH), [LightMatchingEngine](https://github.com/gavincyi/LightMatchingEngine)

 ---